Ethiopia to Saint Lucia ‒ A History of Coffee

 of southwestern Ethiopia to Yemen, in the Arabian

 Peninsula, where it was cultivated as a crop.
-By the late 1600s, coffee trees had left Yemen and were growing in India, on coffee plantations in the Mysore region, known as Malabar at that time.
-The Dutch would send seeds in 1696 and 1699 from the Malabar coast of India to Batavia, today called Jakarta, the capital of Indonesia, located on the populous island of Java.
-A previous attempt to introduce seeds from Yemen directly to Batavia had taken place in 1690; however, the resulting plants died in 1699 after an earthquake.
-From this group successfully introduced in Indonesia, a single coffee plant was taken in 1706 from Java to Amsterdam and given a home in the botanical gardens.
+By the late 1600s, coffee trees had left Yemen and were growing in India, on coffee plantations in the Mysore region, known as Malabar at the time.
+From there, the Dutch would send seeds in 1696 and 1699 to Batavia, today called Jakarta, the capital of Indonesia, located on the populous island of Java.
+Eventually, originating from such seeds, a single coffee plant was taken in 1706 from Java to Amsterdam and given a home in the botanical gardens.

-In 1714, after the Utrecht peace treaty between the Netherlands and France was signed, the mayor of Amsterdam, Gerrit HOOFT, presented a coffee plant to King Louis XIV of France; it was planted in the greenhouse of the Jardin des Plantes in Paris and quickly produced seeds.
+In 1714, after the Utrecht peace treaty between the Netherlands and France was signed, the mayor of Amsterdam, Gerrit HOOFT, presented a coffee plant to King Louis XIV of France.
+The specimen was planted in the greenhouse of the Jardin des Plantes in Paris and quickly produced seeds.